vdarkobar/Calibre-web/README.md

     CNAME | subdomain | @ (or example.com)
 ```

-*This app requires you to have an existing Calibre database at the /books location (Volume: /path/to/calibre/library:/books)*.
+*This app requires you to have an existing Calibre database at the /books location (Docker Volume: /path/to/calibre/library:/books)*.
 *If needed, after copying library, set ownership of the /books folder (Database not writable).*
 *Create new User and enable option to read eBooks*.
 *Default login details: admin/admin123*